Commutative algebras of series: Introduction

 Restricting our attention to \BAC~$P$-products fixes the first axis (A), and it is natural to extend the study of series along the remaining axes (B), (C), and (D); \cf~\cref{fig:P-finite series}.
 This program will generate further challenges, as we explain next.

-\paragraph{(B) Algebraic classes of series: $P$-finite series}
+\subparagraph*{(B) Algebraic classes of series: $P$-finite series.}

-Every $P$-product (not necessarily \BAC) gives naturally rise to an algebraically-defined class of series generalising the rational ones, which we call \emph{$P$-finite series}.
+Every $P$-product (not necessarily \BAC) gives naturally rise to an algebraically-defined class of series generalising the rational ones, which we call \emph{$P$-finite series} \footnote{$P$-finite series, where $P$ is a product rule, should not be confused with \emph{polynomially-finite sequences}, which sometimes are abbreviated as ``P-finite sequences''~\cite{Stanley:EJC:1980}, where ``P'' stands for ``polynomially''.}.
 A series is $P$-finite if it belongs to a finite-dimensional subalgebra closed under left derivatives.
 This notion is inherently semantic, and it is designed to ensure closure properties with respect to the algebra operations.
 For instance, the notable products give rise to the classes of \emph{Hadamard}, \emph{shuffle}, resp., \emph{infiltration-finite} series~\cite{Clemente:CONCUR:2024,Clemente:LICS:2025}.
+These classes can also be motivated by counting problems in enumerative combinatorics, for instance the Hadamard-finite series $a^n \mapsto 2^{2^n}$ counts the number of Boolean functions on $n$ variables and the shuffle-finite series $a^n \mapsto n!$ counts the number of permutations on $n$ elements.
 The drawback of $P$-finiteness is that it is not clear how it leads to algorithms for the equivalence problem.
 For this reason, we seek a syntactic description of $P$-finite series.

-\paragraph{(C) Syntactic classes of series: $P$-automata}
+\subparagraph*{(C) Syntactic classes of series: $P$-automata.}

 Every $P$-product (not necessarily \BAC) naturally gives rise to a syntactic class of \emph{$P$-automata}, where states are \emph{terms} built from variables and constructors for the algebra operations, and transitions are defined via~\cref{eq:product rule}.
 Generalising previous observations for the Hadamard, shuffle, and infiltration products~\cite{Clemente:CONCUR:2024,Clemente:LICS:2025}, we note that the class of series recognised by $P$-automata coincides with the $P$-finite series.